ilaytzarfati1231/ned-server/README.md

 4. The tool constructs an edit distance graph and computes the NED, Ω-NED, or ED.

 You can refer to the examples in the [documentation](https://github.com/ilaytzarfati1231/ned-server) for detailed usage.

+## Bug Reporting

+If you find any bugs or issues, please inform me with the specific details via email: [tzarfati@post.bgu.ac.il](mailto:tzarfati@post.bgu.ac.il).